Updated October 23, 2024

-1. Purchase with Purchase: Shoppers love purchase-with-purchase offers; in fact, studies have shown that shoppers are 90% more inclined to buy when they get something in addition to what they are already buying.
+- Purchase with Purchase Offer: Shoppers love purchase-with-purchase offers.
+In fact, studies have shown that shoppers are 90% more inclined to buy when they get something in addition to what they are already buying.
 This is why sales tend to inch higher in cosmetics when they offer a free bag of lipsticks or samples when you spend a certain amount of money on their products.
-In the case of purchase with purchase, I will sometimes offer a lower-priced book or copies of books I have on hand when they buy the book I am promoting.
+In the case of purchase with purchase, I'll sometimes offer a lower-priced book or copies of books I have on hand when they buy the book I'm promoting.
 In other cases, I’ve known authors to partner up and offer each other’s books as purchase with purchase which is a great way to co-promote your titles.

-2. Donation: We all love doing charitable works and there’s no better time to push this than during the holidays.
+- Donation: We all love doing charitable work, and there’s no better time to push this than during the holidays.
 What if you donate $1 to a charitable organization or cause for every book bought between certain dates?
-You’ll want to let folks know to email you their receipt (unless they bought the book from your site or directly from you at an event.
+You’ll want to let folks know to email you their receipt (unless they bought the book from your site or directly from you at an event).

-3. Buy one, Get one: Getting great deals is what it’s all about around the holidays, no?
+- Buy One, Get One: Getting great deals is what it’s all about around the holidays, no?
 So here’s a fun trick I’ve done with great success.
-If someone buys your book – either on Amazon or from you, gift them an eBook copy of it for themselves or to give away if they want.
-Or, you can send actual books but keep in mind that this can get rather pricey.
-If you do this, I suggest pushing folks to order from you directly so the books can be shipped at the same time and you don’t have to pay Amazon their hefty percentage for selling your book.
+If someone buys your book – either on Amazon or from you - gift them an ebook copy of it for themselves or to give away if they want.
+Or, you can send actual books, but keep in mind that this can get rather pricey.
+If you do this, I suggest pushing folks to order from you directly so the books can be shipped at the same time, and you don’t have to pay Amazon their hefty percentage for selling your book.

-5. Freebie giveaway: If you have other books, I would highly encourage you to do a freebie promotion for a day or two with a link to your new title or whatever book you are pushing for the holiday season.
+- Freebie giveaway: If you have other books, I would highly encourage you to do a giveaway promotion for a day or two with a link to your new title or whatever book you are pushing for the holiday season.
 For example, we have an author who has five fiction books out and he’s using his older one as a freebie tool to drive holiday sales to his more recent book.
-There’s a holiday offer in the back of the book (in this case, he’s doing the donation).
+There’s a holiday offer in the back of the book (in this case, he’s making the donation).

 Logistics: For some of the promos that require you to know if the consumer bought the book, make sure that you’re clear that you need the receipt emailed to you.
 You’ll want to put this on your website, and, possibly on your blog that offers this deal.
 Be clear and uncomplicated about what the customer needs to do.
 For example, if you’re donating money to a charity, make sure you have the receipt, so you can identify the source of the purchase.
 Lastly, add those customers to your mailing list so you can stay in touch with them.